 Reviewers grant paper authors permission to use the reviews however they wish.
 Reviews can also be analyzed under the auspices of SIGPLAN for research purposes such as evaluation of bias.

 A conflict of interest is defined as a situation in which the reviewer can be viewed as being able to benefit personally from the outcome of a review, or in which the reviewer is not able to remain objective for personal reasons.
 If a conflict of interest exists, then the reviewer should decline to review a paper.
 During the program committee meeting, any committee member who has a conflict of interest regarding a paper may be asked to leave the room for the duration of the discussion.

-Among the situations in which conflicts are typically considered to exist are between an advisor and an advisee (Ph.D. and post-doc; forever), between an author and their co-authors (until two years after publication), and people in the same institution (branches of large companies or different locations of research institutes are considered to be the same institution; for two years after leaving an institution), between people with financial conflicts of interest, and between friends or relatives.
+Among the situations in which conflicts are typically considered to exist are between an advisor and an advisee (Ph.D. and post-doc; forever), between an author and a co-author (papers and proposals; for two years), between people at the same institution (branches of large companies or different locations of research institutes are considered to be the same institution; for two years after leaving an institution), between people with financial conflicts of interest, and between friends or relatives.
 If a reviewer feels unable to render an objective judgement for any reason, he or she should notify the program chair.